vysmich/vysmich/README.md

 ## About me:
 I am a lover of sci-fi and fantasy movies, nature and good food.
-I'm studying web development for more than a year and a half and I am constantly improving my skills.
-My goal is to be a fullstack javascript developer.
-Look at [my LinkedIn](https://www.linkedin.com/in/vysmich/) or scroll below for my code.
+I've been studying web development for more than a year and a half and I am constantly improving my skills.
+My goal is to be a full-stack javascript developer.Look at [my LinkedIn](https://www.linkedin.com/in/vysmich/) or scroll below for my code.

 ## My work: